oidcproxydotnet/OidcProxy.Net/docs/demos/Authentication-Gateways/Auth0/src/readme.md

 ## Run this demo with Docker

+In case you haven't done so already, please create an Auth0 instance and configure it as described [here](readme-auth0.md).

-Navigate to this folder on your local machine and open the `docker-compose.yml`.
+Clone this repository and navigate to this folder on your local machine and open the `docker-compose.yml`.
 It has a section called `bff` and a section called `api`.
 Configure the following environment variables with the values you have configured in Auth0:

 ```yaml
 version: '3.4'